RyanJHorwitz/hotspotTimeseries/.kernel-density-code/outputs/savannah/README.md

 # Savannah Elephant Outputs

-This file contains the output plots for savannah elephants.
+This subfolder contains the output plots for savannah elephants.